tigerlinux/tigerlinux-extra-recipes/recipes/misc/app-automated-installers/mariadb-server/README.md

 Please note that this script will disable both firewalld and selinux.
 If you want you can install them back after this script finish its run.

+# PHPMYADMIN

+PHPMyAdmin is included as an option controlled by the variable "phpmyadmin" at the begining of the script.
+By default, is set to "yes" (phpmyadmin and required dependencies will be installed).
+Setting this to "no" or any other value different to "yes" will make the script to not install phpmyadmin.

 # GENERAL REQUIREMENTS:

 This script will fail if the following requirements are not meet: